 The park has two other short trails and access to the long-distance Casques Isles Trail.

-Recreational boating and canoeing are permitted on Whitesand Lake.
+Recreational boating, canoeing and swimming are permitted on Whitesand Lake.
 Car camping and RV sites are available late May to early October.

 The Group of Seven installation in Rossport Community Park highlights the first visit of A.Y.
 Jackson and Lauren Harris in 1921 this far west on Superior’s shore.
 Commercial and recreational fishing flourished in the waters protected by the offshore islands.
 The area provided lots of opportunity for the painters.
 The beauty they captured and the promise of good fishing brought many people to the area which continues today.